omarreis/vsop2013/planetfun/README.md

 # Star background

 The sky background is a large sphere with radius 200 AU.
-The sphere texture is a image containing stars, constellation lines, names etc.
+The sphere texture image containing stars, constellation lines, names etc.
 It was generated using Hipparcos Input Catalogue (118k stars).
 Only objects with mag<8.0 were kept, resulting in about 42000 stars.

-Two star background images are available: with names and constellation lines or just the plain stars.
+Two star background images are available: stars with names, constellation lines or just plain stars.

-Since the texture is projected on the inside of the large sphereSkyBackground, texts must be horizontaly rotated to project correctly ( as left-to-right texts ).
+Since the texture is projected on the inside of the large sphereSkyBackground, texts must be rotated horizontaly to project correctly as left-to-right texts.
-The sphere can also be seen from the "outside" if camera distance is set to more than 200 AU.
+The celestial sphere can be seen from the "outside" if camera distance is set to more than 200 AU.

 Sky texture image:

   https://github.com/omarreis/vsop2013/blob/master/Documents/SkyMapLinesNames.png

-In addition the 150 brightest stars are also represented by white 3D spheres.
+In addition the 150 brightest stars are also represented by little white 3D spheres.
-These are located at 200 AU from the Sun, so they are on the celestial sphere background surface ( half in - half out ) so that they can be seen from both inside and outside the celestial ball.
+These are located at 200 AU from the Sun, so they are on the background sphere surface ( half in - half out ) so that they can be seen from both inside and outside the celestial ball.

 ![screenshot](celestialBall.png)

                             dummyCelestialSphere
                                       |
             sphereSkyBackground ------+------ 150 star spheres

 The app main coordinate system is heliocentric ecliptic (x,y,z).
 This is the same system as VSOP2013, the planet positions calculator.